Solar panels are becoming an ever more common sight in Britain. Most streets will have at least one house with panels placed on the roof.

 Dust, bird droppings, leaves and other debris can build up on your solar panels over time.
 Research has shown that a dirty solar panel can lose 25% of its annual efficiency.
-Panels that are left uncleaned for a pro-longed period may suffer from module staining.
-This is generally caused by bird dropping and will permanently reduce the capacity of your panels.
+Panels that are left uncleaned for a prolonged period may suffer from module staining.
+This is generally caused by birds dropping and will permanently reduce the capacity of your panels.

 Solar Panel Cleaning

 When to Clean

 It’s recommended that you clean your solar panels once a year to remove any dirt or debris that has accumulated.
 If you live in an area that might have more dust in the air (e.g. Near a building site or farmland), then consider a more regular clean.

 We also recommend clearing and cleaning your guttering and fascia’s once a year to keep them running smoothly and looking good.
 A spring clean of all your outside surfaces is ideal as you remove the dirt that has built up over the winter.

 It’s best to clean panels on a cooler, overcast day.
 If the sun is out then any water you apply will quickly evaporate and you’ll be a lot more likely to end up with smears.

 For safety reasons, it’s generally advisable to hire a professional company to clean your solar panels.
 Most domestic panels are situated on a properties roof which makes access to them difficult.

 If you do have the right equipment to reach and safely work on your roof then cleaning tools you will need are all standard household items.
 Your cleaning kit should include, Soap (dishwasher soap is ideal), a small none abrasive brush, a bucket of warm water and a wiper or squeegee.